FIN306 Applied Portfolio Management

 Note: From Study Period 5 2022, this subject will not include any form of group assessment.
 Students will be required to participate in a meeting with their assessor in weeks 5 and 9 of the study period.

-• There are no prerequisites for this subject.
-However, individuals should review the ‘Assumed Knowledge’ tab to understand the prior knowledge Kaplan advises they should hold before enrolling in this subject
+There are no prerequisites for this subject.
+However, individuals should review the ‘Assumed Knowledge’ tab to understand the prior knowledge Kaplan Professional advises they should hold before enrolling in this subject

-• Individuals are not required to complete this subject if they have transitioned from a SIA/Finsia/Kaplan course and have completed the following subjects:
+Individuals may not be required to complete this subject if they have transitioned from a SIA/Finsia/Kaplan Professional course and have completed the following subjects:

 • there are no equivalences for this subject.